Cape Town corridor into the US

 What the South African register costs in America.

-• Cape Town and Johannesburg proof points (UCT and Stellenbosch alumni networks, JSE listing visibility, South African industry awards) do not carry as commercial peer-set signals to a US procurement reader, US institutional investor, or US enterprise buyer outside the mining and resources cohort.
+• Cape Town and Johannesburg proof points (UCT and Stellenbosch alumni networks, JSE listing visibility, South African industry awards) do not carry as commercial peer-set signals to a US procurement buyer, US institutional investor, or US enterprise buyer outside the mining and resources cohort.

-• Rand pricing, dollar-converted ranges, and pricing expressed as indicative or starting-from figures read as soft and negotiable.
+• Rand pricing, dollar-converted ranges, and pricing expressed as indicative or starting-from figures land as soft and negotiable.
 American buyers expect firm pricing in dollars and a clean US category anchor before they interpret the price.

 Where to go from here

-Cape Town routes into the firm.
+Cape Town routes into GMA.

 London corridor